tomjuggler/movingDots/README.md

 # movingDots

-This is simulation of the spread of a virus inspired by being stuck at home in social distancing done in Processing.
+This is a simulation of the spread of a virus done in Processing.

+Inspired by being stuck at home in social distancing. #coronavirus #stayathome